 Edith Cowan University has worked with Elsevier to add its institutional hierarchy into SciVal.
 This document showcases how this additional feature of SciVal allows users to benchmark ECU’s research performance for individual Schools, Research Institutes, and Research Centres.

 How was the institutional hierarchy created in SciVal?

-To create the institutional hierarchy in SciVal, ORI provided Elsevier with the list of staff associated each School, Research Centre, and Research Institute.
+To create the institutional hierarchy in SciVal, ORI provided Elsevier with the list of staff associated with each School, Research Centre, and Research Institute.
 The organisational structure created within SciVal represents a snapshot of the staff composition at a point in time, but it is recognised that the staff membership within each organisational unit is dynamic.
 Staff can belong to more than one organisational unit, and this is reflected in the hierarchy within SciVal.

 Details of the staff included in the institutional hierarchy

 The intention of creating the ECU institutional hierarchy in SciVal is to allow reporting at the level of the organisational unit.
-For analyses made at the level of a School, Centre, or Institute, all of a staff member’s publications will be included in the assessment, not just those associated with ECU.
+For analyses made at the level of a School, Centre, or Institute, all of a staff member’s publications will be included in the assessment, not just those affiliated with ECU.